September 23, 2024

 "Many people work alone.
 It's very challenging in these times.
 The need for community is great.
 Both professional and social.
 Maybe we need help to facilitate this.
 I'm not sure exactly how this should happen (...) the problem with the pandemic is that many people are becoming more introverted and the barrier to seeking out others is increasing."

-For Scenekunstbruket, these surveys over the past year have given us a good insight into the needs of the performing arts field.
-That's why we're now tackling this in a very concrete way and setting up network groups for performing artists and actors who work with performing arts for children and young people.
+For Scenekunstbruket , these surveys over the past year have given us a good insight into the needs of the performing arts field.
+That's why we're now tackling this in a very concrete way and setting up network groups for performing artists and stakeholders who work with performing arts for children and young people.
 This will be a low-threshold service that will meet approximately once a month.
 The meetings will be on Zoom so that artists from all over the country can join, and there will be opportunities to talk about challenges, brainstorm ideas, share experiences and get professional content.

 Read more about the groups and sign up here: